altanai/tunnel-path-selection/draft-altanai-tsv-multipath_nested_tunnels.md

 Addition of ECN to IP [RFC3168] paved the way for much  optimization in managing queues based on these marking.
 RFC 6040 descibes the problems related to obscured original ECN markings in tunneled traffic.
 It proposes a standard for tunnels to propagate an extra level of congestion severity.
     - (+) Existing stanadrds exists
     - (-) complicated for nested tunnels

+- 5. Flow labelling or classification for traffic steering
+     - (+) scope of applying artifically intelligent machine learning  models
+     - (-) can compromise privacy

 # Proposal to standardise the selection algorithm